Undergraduate Degree

 The undergraduate program in animal science is designed to prepare students for a variety of careers by providing a strong basic science foundation paired with practical animal experience gained through the multiple farm facilities near campus.
 Graduates may be employed in research, extension, agribusiness, finance, marketing, public relations, event or association management, farm ownership, and more.
 Graduates often attend veterinary or graduate school as well.

 All animal science students must complete a set of required core courses that include anatomy and physiology, nutrition, genetics, and management.
-These courses are taught using beef cattle, companion animals, dairy cattle, horses, poultry, and swine.
+These courses are taught using beef cattle, companion animals, dairy cattle, horses, poultry, sheep, and swine.
 Additional courses are then added to allow students to personalize their program of study.
 Scientific principles of biology and animal science are key components of the program although the animal science major also provides enough flexibility for students to choose a path that meets their needs and interest areas.
-Students choose from one of the following concentrations as they plan their degree program: animal industry, companion and exotic animal biology, dairy industry, or animal biology/preveterinary.
+Students choose from one of the following concentrations as they plan their degree program: animal biology/preveterinary, animal industry, companion and exotic animal industry, dairy industry, or equine industry.

 Students who are enrolled in the Bachelor of Science degree program with a major in animal science may elect a Minor in Plant, Animal and Microbial Biotechnology.
 For additional information, refer to the Minor in Plant, Animal and Microbial Biotechnology statement.